 - Encourage your student to find out where Professional Development is located (in the Student Development Center on the ground floor of the Armacost Library) and to take advantage of the assessment instruments that are offered to help him/her ascertain skills, interests and abilities.

 During the second year of college, students begin to explore majors and career options more seriously.
 The Liberal Arts Foundation courses required at Redlands encourage students to study a broad range of subjects to promote just this.

 - Allow your son or daughter plenty of time to make a major and/or possible career choice.
 Prepare yourself for your student’s plans to develop and change – sometimes frequently!

 - Suggest that he/she talk not only to you, but also with family, friends or colleagues, fellow students, favorite faculty members, a career advisor and/or Redlands alumni about potential majors and career fields.
-(Students should contact Career Services for access to the UR Career Network and/or for instruction with regard to informational interviewing.)
+(Students should contact Professional Development for access to the UR Career Network and/or for instruction with regard to informational interviewing.)

 - Try not to be alarmed if your student is excited about majoring in something “impractical” like English, History or Art.
 Liberal arts studies sharpen skills which are critical to employers: strong written and oral communication skills; problem-solving skills; the ability to synthesize information, etc. It is important your student be allowed to follow his/her own interests and passions.